SourceParts/sdk/CONTRIBUTING.md

 - Video tutorials and walkthroughs

 **What We're NOT Looking For:**
-- Internal admin/support tools (not customer-facing)
+- Internal admin or backend management features
-- Features unrelated to sourcing, quoting, or ordering
+- Features unrelated to sourcing, quoting, or ordering workflows

 ### Proposing New Features